yousefelassal/quote-cron/README.md

 > Be true to yourself, help others, make each day your masterpiece, make friendship a fine art, drink deeply from good books - especially the Bible, build a shelter against a rainy day, give thanks for your blessings and pray for guidance every day.

 > I want you to be everything that's you, deep at the center of your being.

+> Excellence is to do a common thing in an uncommon way.